neondatabase/website/content/docs/reference/cli-databases.md

 ### delete

-This sub-command allows you to delete a database.
+This subcommand allows you to delete a database.

 #### Usage